 1. Enhance your food vocabulary

-If you are studying in a country where you don’t know the language, learning the words for foods you wish to avoid can be extremely helpful.
+If you are studying in a country where you don’t know the language, learning the words for foods you wish to avoid can be extremely helpful as a vegan abroad.
 This will allow you to easily identify allergens on food labels in grocery stores and ask for modifications at restaurants.
 I will warn you, however, that in some countries it is uncommon for restaurants to modify their menu items (hence why many of my meals were plates of french fries in Paris).

 2. Use the Google Translate photo feature